El Carmen is an event of Los Realejos which is better known in the world of seafarers as Stella Maris.

 The garment shows the flags of the two towns together with the word El Carmen in unison.
-In fact, the patroness of the oceans and of all marine trade has created a strong bond between the two important municipalities for almost two centuries.
+In fact, the patroness of the oceans and of all marine trade has created a strong bond between the two important municipalities for more than two centuries.

 This never ended when the seafarer guilds of Puerto Cruz received their own Marian statue, as you can read up here.

 Why stop something that also had become great fun?

 So the yearly pilgrimage to the religious festival in Los Realejos by Puerto's seamen the Marinos has continued since 1750 with the exception of 1812 the year when Tenerife was plagued by Yellow Fever.

 The next long track up the hills that starts at the Muelle (pier) of the Puerto de la Cruz harbor at 9a.m. on Sunday 28, 2019 continues to be worth it.

 On Sunday July 23 some time ago, I took part in the church ceremony before the Marian procession.